BenjaminH1992/habit-tracker/README.md

 - View longest streaks
 - View earned rewards
 - Delete habits
+- Show all tracked habits
+- Show habits by periodicity
 - Exit the application

 After displaying analytical results, the application pauses and waits for user input before returning to the main menu to improve readability.